shivam-singh-au17/hackathon_App/README.md

 ```

 # Our Agendas -
+* First of all, we thought that what kind of functionality website we have to build?
 * Breaking the whole work into the smallest divisions according to our strong zone.
 * Setting up the deadline for every individual.
 * Review the code when someone is unable to make the part prominently.